-Through an extensive planning and public outreach process, the GSAs have identified an array of 2975 2976 projects and management actions (PMAs) that may be implemented to meet sustainability objectives in 2977 the BVGB.
-Additionally, numerous state and federal programs are available in the Basin to help meet 2978 the sustainability goals.
-Some of the projects can be implemented immediately, while others will take 2979 significantly more time for necessary planning and environmental review, navigation of regulatory 2980 processes, and implementation.
-The Big Valley Basin is relatively small, and while recharge does occur 2981 within the Basin itself, significant recharge comes from the extensive uplands surrounding the Basin.
-2982 Projects will be located within the greater Big Valley watershed boundary shown in Figure 9-1.

-Although the Big Valley area is extremely rural and economically disadvantaged, and resource capacity is limited, there are several local, state, and federal agencies that can assist in project development.

-Project implementation will also be impacted by funding acquisition.
-Table 9-1 lists current state and local funding sources that can be targeted to support project planning and implementation.
-Modoc County's current SGMA Implementation Grant (acquired in 2023) is funding several of these projects and management actions.

-2989 Chapter 5 demonstrates that most of the historical groundwater level changes are correlated to 2990 precipitation patterns, and the limitations and discrepancies described in the water budget (Chapter 6) 2991 demonstrate that the water budget tool tends to overestimate historical overdraft.
-However, the water 2992 budget tool is the best available tool currently available to project future conditions, and it indicates that 2993 future overdraft averages in the range of 1,000 to 2,000 AFY, depending on long-term climate impacts.
-2994 If the Basin were to experience these conditions, then the GSAs would need to develop PMAs that 2995 would be reasonable to mitigate this overdraft.

-With a proactive approach to identify projects for increased recharge and conservation in the Big Valley Basin and surrounding watershed, it is envisioned that the GSAs will be successful in remaining a sustainable groundwater basin.
-Should sustainability not be realized, or projects not deemed feasible, additional projects and management actions will be considered and developed as appropriate.

-A timeline for projects can be found in Table 9-2.
-The Regulations require details about each project to satisfy CWC§354.44.
-Most of those details can be found in Table 9-3.
-One of the items not included in Table 9-3 is a description of the legal authority required for each project per CWC§354.44(b)(7).
-The GSAs have the legal authority to coordinate and/or implement each of the projects described based on their authority under SGMA and state law.
-Some of these projects include aspects that will be implemented on private and public land.
-In those cases, permission and authority to implement the project will be obtained from the landowner.
+3116 Through an extensive planning and public outreach process, the GSAs have identified an array of 3117 projects and management measuresactions (PMAs) that may be implemented to meet sustainability 3118 objectives in the BVGB.
+Additionally, numerous state and federal programs are available in the Basin to 3119 help meet the sustainability goals.
+Some of the projects can be implemented immediately, while others 3120 will take significantly more time for necessary planning and environmental review, navigation of 3121 regulatory processes, and implementation.
+The Big Valley Basin is relatively small, and while recharge 3122 does occur within the Basin itself, significant recharge comes from the extensive uplands surrounding 3123 the Basin.
+Projects will be located within the greater Big Valley watershed boundary shown in Figure 3124 9-1 .
+3125 Although the Big Valley area is extremely rural and economically disadvantaged, and resource capacity 3126 is limited, there are several local, state, and federal agencies that can assist in project development.
+3127 Project implementation will also be impacted by funding acquisition.
+Table 9-1 lists current state and 3128 local funding sources that can be targeted to support project planning and implementation.
+Modoc 3129 County's current SGMA Implementation Grant (acquired in 2023) is funding several of these projects 3130 and management actions.
+3131 Chapter 5 demonstrates that most of the historical groundwater level changes are correlated to 3132 precipitation patterns, and the limitations and discrepancies described in the water budget (Chapter 6) 3133 demonstrate that the water budget tool tends to overestimate historical overdraft.
+However, the water 3134 budget tool is the best available tool currently available to project future conditions, and it indicates that 3135 future overdraft averages in the range of 1,000 to 2,000 AFY, depending on long-term climate impacts.
+3136 If the Basin were to experience these conditions, then the GSAs would need to develop PMAs that 3137 would be reasonable to mitigate this overdraft.
+3138 With a proactive approach to identify projects for increased recharge and conservation in the Big Valley 3139 Basin and surrounding watershed, it is envisioned that the GSAs will be successful in remaining a 3140 sustainable groundwater basin.
+With the possible exception of a large surface water storage project such 3141 as Allen Camp Dam, the projects and management measures describe in this chapter are expected to 3142 work in combination and should be considered as a whole rather than dependent on any single strategy.
+3143 Should sustainability not be realized, or projects not deemed feasible, additional projects and 3144 management actions will be considered and developed as appropriate.
+3145 A timeline for projects can be found in Table 9-2 .
+The Regulations require details about each project to 3146 satisfy CWC§354.44.
+Most of those details can be found in Table 9-3 .
+One of the items not included in 3147 Table 9-3 is a description of the legal authority required for each project per CWC§354.44(b)(7).
+The 3148 GSAs have the legal authority to coordinate and/or implement each of the projects described based on their authority under SGMA and state law.
+Some of these projects include aspects that will be